-Welcome to the website of the Antioch University New England Writing Center.
-Our services are FREE to AUNE students!
+Welcome to the website of the Antioch University New England Writing Center!
+We offer free academic support for AUNE students.

 The work of framing, organizing, and engaging with an idea is both the heart of good writing and the heart of academic work generally.
 The Writing Center mission is to help students become better writers, better thinkers, and better learners by providing peer feedback and support for all parts of this process.
 We believe that all writers—experienced, intermediate, and novice—benefit from feedback on their work.

 You can visit the Writing Center in the library, or make an appointment to meet with a tutor by phone or Skype.